top of page

 The concept is adopted by Plato's student Aristotle (384 - 322 BCE) establishing aether as the fifth element or quintessence.
 The unseen material beyond the terrestrial sphere, aether is the air breathed by the Gods, a deific connection to the spiritual whole.

-The early Greeks also name the elements mercury (female) and sulfur (male) as the possible prima materia or Prime Matter making up all things.
-An early but enduring theory of chrysopoeia, it asserts all metals are created of varying amounts of sulfur and mercury.
+The early Greeks use the elements mercury and sulfur in medicines.
+They mull over the prima materia or Prime Matter making up all things.
+Some believe it to be mercury.
+Various opinions arise.

 During the Islamic Golden Age c.
-800 AD, Arabic alchemists add salt to the ancient mercury/sulfur model, creating the elemental group later named by Paracelsus as the tria prima.
-The toxic effects of mercury, or mercury poisoning, are not well known.
+800 AD, Islamic alchemists develop the mercury/sulfur model, adopted in the Renaissance by Paracelsus in his tria prima.
+The toxic effects of mercury, or mercury poisoning, are known since c.
+50 BCE, but often overlooked.

 Smelting, refining and other metal work, distillation, deconstruction and transmutation commonly appear in the alchemic practice.
 The European Renaissance is fertile ground for advances in alchemy by pioneers such as Paracelsus, Isaac Newton and others.